google-deepmind/fusion_surrogates/fusion_surrogates/tglfnn_ukaea/README.md

 # TGLFNN-UKAEA

-JAX implementation of the UKAEA TGLF surrogate, valid in the STEP operating regime.
+JAX implementation of the UKAEA TGLF surrogate.
+Different versions of the surrogate exist, including a *multi-machine* version and a *spherical tokamak* version.

-Weights are stored at [ukaea/tglfnn-ukaea](https://github.com/ukaea/tglfnn-ukaea) (soon to be open sourced).
+Weights, normalisations, config files and compiled models are stored at [ukaea/tglfnn-ukaea](https://github.com/ukaea/tglfnn-ukaea).